Can this cockpit hold

 Brave and chivalrous foes

-The opening exchanges of the 1st air war amounted to little more than sidearm pot-shots at passing combatants.
+The opening exchanges of the 1st air war amounted to little more than sidearm pot-shots by passing combatants.

 The invention of synchronization gears resulted in aeroplanes becoming more efficient killing machines.
 From 1916, the ground below air battles became littered with the shattered, burned remains of aircraft and their unfortunate pilots.